Today, you’re going to learn how to develop emotional resilience and stay healthy and happy during tough times.

-A growing number of studies show that expressive writing improves physical and psychological health and reduce depression, anxiety, and stress, while increasing self-esteem and confidence.
+A growing number of studies show that expressive writing improves physical and psychological health and reduces depression, anxiety, and stress while increasing self-esteem and confidence.

 1. Build the habit of writing.
 Promise yourself that you will write for a minimum of fifteen minutes a day and set a time where you won’t be interrupted for that.

 2. Write about things you have not talked about with others in detail.
 Write about what’s affecting your life in an unhealthy way, a recurrent memory or flashback from the past, your worries and fears, etc.